 Published books: Members have asked to be kept updated on the release of my book U.S. Navy Tailor-Made Dress Blues, Liberty Cuffs and Sailor Folk Art.
-104 pages.
+Perfect bound, 104 pages.
 Click on flyer below for ordering info and don't forget to include all your contact information when ordering.
-Thanks for your interest.
+Thank you for your interest.

 I have copies of my second book.
-USN Sailors' Memorabilia (Web Belt Buckles, Unit Plaques, Lighters and Ashtrays).
-104 pages. -Dan Smith
+U. S. Navy Sailors' Memorabilia (Web Belt Buckles, Unit Plaques, Lighters and Ashtrays).
+Perfect bound, 104 pages. -Dan Smith